 PRICES: Please consult Image Marketing for current pricing prior to placing an order.
 Natural catastrophes and worldwide economic conditions may result in unforeseen price increases over and above any published prices, whether online or in a physical catalog.

-TERMS: All orders will be subject to a 50% deposit, at minumum, upon order approval.
-Payment in-full is expected at time of delivery.
-Image Marketing will assess a $2.50 rebilling fee for each 15 days payment is delayed.
+TERMS: All orders must be pre-paid upon order approval.
+Any adjustment in price due to overruns or increased shipping charges will be expected at time of delivery.
+Image Marketing assesses a $2.50 rebilling fee for each 15 days payment is delayed.
 Cash, Checks, and Credit Cards are accepted.
-All credit cards are processed through PayPal.
+A secure link will be emailed to you for credit card payments.

 SHIPPING COSTS: Most orders will incur a shipping charge, which brings the product from the manufacturer to the client.
 In all cases, production will be done as close to the client's final destination as possible, given all the parameters necessary to successfully complete production.